 Petite Homes models, also known as Accessory Dwelling Units or ADUs, are legal in a growing list of municipalities across Canada, including Windsor, Ontario, thanks to many new recent laws and bylaws that have made ADUs much easier to permit, approve and build.

-While each municipality is different, the City of Windsor has zoned a special parking exemption zone around the majority of the city to encourage the development of ADUs.
-In areas outside of this area where additional parking spots may be required, we can help you plan for this in the site design process.
+While each municipality is different, the City of Windsor, by example, has zoned a special parking exemption zone around the majority of the city to encourage the development of ADUs.
+In other municipalities where additional parking spots may be required, we can help you plan for this in the site design process.

 Connections to utilities such as hydro and sewage vary depending on site conditions and municipal regulations.
 We’ll provide an estimate for you once we’ve reviewed your property.